Skip to main content

 Adding a poll to your lesson

-The poll question type is a powerful way to instantly gather student opinions, check understanding, or spark a class discussion.
-This type of poll displays a question with two to six text-based answer options, which students can vote on anonymously.
+A poll is a quick way to gather opinions, check understanding, or spark a class discussion.
+Pupils vote anonymously on a question with 2 to 6 answer options.

-During the lesson, students view the poll on their own device and choose the answer that fits best.
-The results are collected anonymously and displayed in real time on the teacher’s screen as a bar chart.
+They see the poll on their own device and select the answer that suits them best.
+The results are shown live and anonymously to the teacher.

 Features